-Figure 3: Profile of removal performances in the SBR system within 90 days for (a) COD, (b) ammonia nitrogen and (c) TP.
+Figure 3: Profile of removal performances in the SBR system within 30 days for (a) COD, (b) ammonia nitrogen and (c) TP.

-4. Conclusions
+4.0 Conclusions

-Compact and stable aerobic granular sludge with an excellent settling ability and an average diameter size of 2.0 mm were successfully developed in an SBR system fed with synthetic wastewater.
-A good COD removal rate of 76% was achieved after 30 days of operation with influent loading rate and COD/N ratio of 1.6 kg COD (L.d)-1 and 8.3, respectively.
-Furthermore, the removal rate of ammonia was 88% while total phosphorus was 69% were observed in the single bioreactor system in treating the synthetic wastewater.
-Therefore, the study presented herein suggested feasibility of the developed aerobic granular sludge for the treatment of domestic wastewater at high temperature of 50°C which is suitable to be applied for hot climate and low humidity condition (e.g. Saudi Arabia).
+Development of stable and compact aerobic granules in SBR system was successful with an excellent settling ability and an average diameter of 2.0 mm fed with synthetic wastewater.
+A good COD removal rate of 85% was achieved after 30 days of operation with influent loading rate and COD/N ratio of 1.6 kg COD m-3 d-1 and 8.3, respectively.
+In addition, 88% ammonia nitrogen removal rate and 70% total phosphorus removal rate were also observed in the single bioreactor system.
+Therefore, the study presented herein suggested feasibility of the developed aerobic granular sludge for the treatment of domestic wastewater at high temperature of 50°C which is suitable to be applied for hot climate and low humidity condition for instance in Saudi Arabia.